htw-imi-showtime/showtime-website/.github/pull_request_template.md

 4. If your disk usage exceeds 500K, provide a reason while you want to include so many images or why certain images need to be that big:

+#### If the checks fail...

+- if you cannot figure out why a check fails or you think that it may be wrong, don't hesitate to contact me! (e.g. by requesting a review and commenting in the pr)

+- run the checks locally with:

+    ./bin/check-project-update-pr/run-all.sh <project_id>

 #### All good?
 Request a Review!

-[] if everythings seems fine, request a review by bkleinen on github. (on the upper right)
+[] if everything seems fine, request a review by bkleinen on github. (on the upper right)

 ### More Information